sheetaljoshi/step-functions-ecs-guide/README.md

 ![cloudformation outputs](images/delete-stack.png)

-Note that you must delete the backend stacks `nodejs-service-approve`, `nodejs-service-find`, `nodejs-service-flag`, `nodejs-service-reject` and `nodejs-service-submit` first.
-Then you can delete the `nodejs` stack, because there is a dependency between the cluster and the services that prevents the cluster from being deleted until all services have been deleted first.
+Note that you must delete the backend stacks `insurance-app-service-approve`, `insurance-app-service-find`, `insurance-app-service-flag`, `insurance-app-service-reject` and `insurance-app-service-submit` first.
+Then you can delete the `insurance-app-ecs-cluster` stack, because there is a dependency between the cluster and the services that prevents the cluster from being deleted until all services have been deleted first.

 Finally go to the [repositories tab on the ECS dashboard](https://$AWS_REGION.console.aws.amazon.com/ecs/home?region=$AWS_REGION#/repositories), and select the docker repositories you created, and click "Delete Repository"